tanxzen/Class10CS/CH02/README.md

+> [!IMPORTANT]
+> All documentation will be on this readme no sperate files

 # CH02 : Introduction to C language

 `C is a general-purpose programming language developed by Dennis Ritchie at Bell Labs in the early 1970s.
 Ritchie created C as a low-level language that could be used to write efficient and portable system software.`